 Getting together your deposit may be a daunting part of buying a new house.
-The Money Advice Services advises that with most lenders you'll need at least 5% of the value of your house so it can take some time and sacrifice to build up.
+The Money Advice Service advises that with most lenders you'll need at least 5% of the value of your house so it can take some time and sacrifice to build up.
 Having a larger deposit not only minimises the amount you borrow, it could get you a better interest rate too.
-We offer some advice on different types of savings accounts and which might be right for you in our guide to Saving for a deposit.
+Find out more about the different types of savings accounts in our guide to Saving for a deposit.

 Lenders will look at your other outgoings such as loans, credit cards or car payments to check that you have enough income to pay for your mortgage along with your other expenses.
 The lender has to be satisfied that you will be able to meet your repayments on the mortgage.

-It's important to consider if you'd be able to afford your monthly payments should things change.
+It's important to consider if you'd be able to afford your monthly repayments should things change.
 If interest rates were to rise would you still be able to make your repayments?
-It's worth checking what would happen to your payments if the base rate increased by 1 or 2%.
+It's worth checking what would happen to your repayments if the base rate increased by 1, 2% or more.
 Would you still be able to afford your mortgage?

 Your mortgage is a long term commitment and during its life it is possible you could be affected by redundancy, illness or other factors.
 This could impact your ability to repay your mortgage.
 Our guide to What to do if your circumstances change can help you to plan ahead for unpleasant possibilities.